lfrazier/EatFighter/README.md

 * Background Music: Original Street Fighter games
 * Other Sound Effects: http://soundbible.com

-All game logic was written by me.
+All game logic was written by Lauren Frazier.
 Written between 4/26/13 and 4/29/13 for the Fueled iOS Test.